Make Your Australian Wedding Ceremony Easy

-Contact Glenda for your easy Australian Wedding Ceremony!
+Contact Glenda here for your Australian Wedding Ceremony!

 Who can marry in Australia?

-Two people from anywhere in the world, who meet the Australian legal marriage requirements.
+Two people who meet the Australian legal marriage requirements.

-Do we need to live in Australia before we marry?
+Do we have to reside in Australia before we marry?

 Do Registered Marriage Celebrants conduct legal weddings in Australia?